Are Staffordshire Bull Terriers Good with Kids? Family Guide

 Staffordshire Bull Terriers can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 24-38 lbs and lifespan of 12-14 yrs, the Staffordshire Bull Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 24-38 lbs and lifespan of 12-14 yrs, the Staffordshire Bull Terrier has specific care needs shaped by its genetics and build.
 Prospective Staffordshire Bull Terrier owners should know that this medium terrier breed demands an informed approach to nutrition, exercise, and preventive health management.

 Health Predisposition Summary: Staffordshire Bull Terriers show higher-than-average incidence of hip dysplasia, cataracts, allergies based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.